ankowals/saf/README.md

     public void open_browser() throws Throwable {
         Log.info("* Step started open_browser");

+	//create new selenium web driver
         EventFiringWebDriver driver = new DriverFactory(ctx).create();
         ctx.Object.put("Page", EventFiringWebDriver.class, driver);

+	//initiate PageCore module
         PageCore pageCore = new PageCore(ctx);
         ctx.Object.put("PageCore", PageCore.class, pageCore);
         Log.debug("Web driver created");
     }

+As can be see the main purpose of this step is to create new selenium web driver that can be used in tests.

 --------------------------------